 Dorado Jr DX

-The Dorado Jr DX snorkeling mask for kids blends the perfect combination of fun colors and performance.
-It features a dual-window, polycarbonate design with anti-fog treated lenses for ultra-clear vision.
-A split strap and easy-to-adjust buckles provide a comfortably snug and leak-free fit for hours of snorkeling adventures.
-The Dorado Jr DX snorkel mask gives kids the ultimate water experience.
+The Dorado Jr DX snorkeling mask for kids is designed for optimal performance with eye-catching colors.
+It has a polycarbonate dual-window design with anti-fog lenses for crystal-clear vision.
+Its split strap and adjustable buckles guarantee a secure and leak-free fit for hours of underwater exploration.
+The Dorado Jr DX snorkel mask gives kids an unforgettable aquatic experience.

 100% SECURE CHECKOUT